 I had my son while completing my doctorate degree in the Biology department at University of New Mexico, and fell passionately head over heels for him.
-All I wanted to do was lay and look at him all day, caught up in a state of euphoria that lasted many months.
+All I wanted to do was look at him all day, caught up in a state of euphoria that lasted many months.
 Despite this, I did finish my degree, published my research, and applied for jobs.
 My son was accepted at a very expensive and well rated daycare, where I expected him to spend the days while I researched, published, and taught.
 But the experience was intolerable.
 My little one, who essentially never cried, suddenly never stopped crying.
 We gave up by the end of one week.
-During job interviews I realized I couldn't commit to anything that required my son to go to daycare full time.
+During job interviews I realized I couldn't commit yet to anything that required my son to go to daycare full time.
 So I settled for teaching health sciences and biology part-time at Central New Mexico Community College.

 Then I had my daughter.
 And my pregnancy with her was very different from my pregnancy with my first.
 Contending with loss of career, financial stress, and a marriage break down, it was hard to get excited about being pregnant.
 I found myself looking forward to that euphoric newborn love, like I'd had with my first, to uplift me and counteract all my stressors.
 Except, it didn't happen.
 I hate to admit it out loud, but I didn't love my daughter.
 I recognized this as a tragic loss for both her and myself, and I felt stricken with grief and guilt.
 Then she developed colic, confirming my delusion that something was wrong with her.
-Attending to her excessive crying every evening required all my emotional energy, and damaged both the intrinsic intimacy I had with my son and my already suffering marriage.
+Attending to her excessive crying every evening required all my emotional energy, and damaged both my intimacy with my son and my already suffering marriage.
 I found myself spiraling into feelings of isolation, disconnect, and hopelessness.

 I suspected my emotional state during each pregnancy was responsible for my polar opposite postpartum outcomes.
 I devoured research on pregnancy, maternal health, and child development.
-As it turns out, a massive body of research already exists confirming the connection between maternal health during pregnancy and postpartum outcomes, including postpartum depression and colic.
+As it turns out, a solid body of research already exists confirming the connection between maternal health during pregnancy and postpartum outcomes, including postpartum depression and colic.
 A few even confirmed the economic and marital discord threads.
 Not only that, but through my insomnia-supported research I was able to uncover obscure recommendations for prevention and intervention.

 I felt lucky to have had the ideal euphoric postpartum experience first.
 This helped me recognize problems the second time, and motivated me to find a solution.
 Also, though my mama’s intuition was largely broken in regards to my daughter, it had been spot on with my son.
-My strong bond with my son had taught me what a baby really needs to thrive, to be sensitive and attentive.
+My strong bond with my son had taught me what a baby really needs to thrive, how to be sensitive and attentive.
 Even though I felt like I was just going through the motions, I committed to giving my daughter the same treatment I had given him.
 This enabled me to treat her right in the absence of good intuition, it allowed me to "fake it till I made it."